Great Empires of Central Asia, Part 5: The Eastern Renaissance

-To live, essentially, as second-class citizens in their own city.
+To live, in other words, as second-class citizens in their own city.

 Even after that crackdown, infuriating as it was, most Sogdian rulers were not at all certain they wanted to go toe-to-toe with a peak-condition Islamic army.

-But one by one, the dominoes began to fall.
+But one by one, the politicial dominoes began to fall.

 Seven years earlier, in 710 CE, the Sogdian ruler of Samarkand — a man named Tarkhun — had been overthrown (and possibly killed) by a rebellion that was fed-up with his policy of Muslim appeasement.
 Tarkhun’s sons had fled to the city of Panjikent, where they’d been taken in by the local Sogdian ruler, a man named Divashtich.

 Divashtich, for his part, was a faithful Muslim par excellence — or so he convinced the Umayyads.
 After the rebellion in Samarkand, Divashtich doubled down on his vow of loyalty to the Caliphate — and the Islamic governor responded in kind.

 The governor addressed Divashtich as “King of Sogdia” — and even hinted that the crown of Samarkand might be in the cards for him.

 The balance began to shift, though, when yet another Sogdian ruler — a man named Gurak — tried to go behind the Caliphate’s back and secure military support from the Tang Chinese.
 The Umayyads found out, shut down the deal, and had Gurak executed.

 By now, the Caliphate’s governors were growing increasingly paranoid about Divashtich, too.
-One governor demanded that Divashtich send in his two sons as hostages, “just in case.”
+One governor demanded that Divashtich send in his two sons as diplomatic hostages, “just in case.”